adamhindTESP/Inertia-Rebellion/README.md

 ## Hardware Platform: AIRM Spinner

-The AIRM module uses a low-cost, vacuum-compatible torsion-balance platform referred to throughout the repository as the **AIRM Spinner**.
+The AIRM module uses a low-cost, vacuum-compatible torsion-balance platform (design-intended not implemented in Tier-1) referred to throughout the repository as the **AIRM Spinner**.

 **Key subsystems:**